HermesDE/RustItemAPI/README.md

 ```
 <br> </br>

-## 4. Get durability information for "Wooden Wall" using item name directly
+## 4. Get durability information for "Wooden Wall" using `name` directly

-This example demonstrates how to bypass the two-step query process by using the item name directly in the durability table query.
+This example demonstrates how to bypass the two-step query process by using `name` directly in the durability table query.

 ## cURL:
 ```sh